matrix-org/synapse/docs/development/database_schema.md

 can only happen with a hash collision, which we basically hope will never happen.

-There are several places in Synapse and even Matrix API's like [`GET /_matrix/federation/v1/event/{eventId}`](https://spec.matrix.org/v1.1/server-server-api/#get_matrixfederationv1eventeventid) where we assume that event IDs are globally unique.
+There are several places in Synapse and even Matrix APIs like [`GET /_matrix/federation/v1/event/{eventId}`](https://spec.matrix.org/v1.1/server-server-api/#get_matrixfederationv1eventeventid) where we assume that event IDs are globally unique.